Are we living in the last days? Many claim we are but what does the Bible say about the last days?

 And should we not define the last days the same way the Bible does?

 That’s why I’m writing about this.
 Because most of what you will read about the last days is not found in the Bible.
 They don’t define the last days the same way that the Bible defines the last days.
 Many have their theology based out of their own personal definition that’s then forced onto what the Bible says.
 And that’s a very dangerous practice.

-So, let’s put aside what we think we know and look at what the Bible says about the last days.
+So, let’s put aside what we think we know and look at the question what does the Bible say about the last days?

 The rapture is often tied closely to the last days.
 To read what the Bible says about the rapture check out: What The Bible Really Says About The Rapture

 What Does The Bible Say About The Last Days?

 What does the Bible say about the last days?
 Not a whole lot.
 This phrase only appears 6 times in the Bible.
 And not once is it found in Revelation, which is an equally abused topic.
 But that’s another post for another day.
 (For more about Revelation check out: Revelation)